prog-re/ugly/docs/manual.md

   public $scopes; //optional space separated string, the users scopes in the system.
 Example 'reader writer' }
 ```
 During development Ugly provides file system development storage.
 This should only be used when running the development server.
-If you leave this on in a public internet facing system you will be fired from your job and forced to beg for CPU time on street corners.
-Promise to only use this on your local machine.
-Ok?
-Ok:

 ```PHP
 <?php